|

 Pain level 7

-Wake up, sleep not an option, take the beast for a walk and finally fall
+Wake up, sleep not an option, take the beast for a walk and finally

-into bed exhausted
+fall into bed exhausted

 Pain level 8

-Time to scream, yell, curse, head bang, rock, whatever work's
+Time to scream, yell, curse, head bang, rock, whatever works

 Pain level 9